Our Team - Jeremy Jones

 Jeremy graduated magna cum laude from the Tulane University Law School, and was awarded membership in the Order of the Coif.
 In recognition of his scholarship focusing on the enforceability of forum selection clauses in seamen’s employment contracts, Jeremy received the Robert E. Friedman Award, awarded annually on the nomination of a committee to the student submitting the best comment appearing in the current volume of the Tulane Law Review.

-When not practicing law, Jeremy enjoys spending time outdoors trail running, backpacking, and backcountry skiing.
+When not practicing law, Jeremy enjoys spending time outdoors backpacking and backcountry skiing.

 Education